OperAI/Bookstore-/Bookstore.md

 # Bookstore-
 Published books by OperAI related to Big Data, Machine Learning, Artificial Intelligence and the Internet of Things.

-OperAI and publishes and edits books related to  Big Data, Machine Learning, Artificial Intelligence and the Internet of Things.
-These books contains also codes that are available
+OperAI publishes and edits books related to  Big Data, Machine Learning, Artificial Intelligence and the Internet of Things.
+These books contains codes with also walkthrough examples that are available under code repository.

 • A. Bari (2018) Edge & Fog Analytics: The New Analytics Interface https://www.amazon.ca/Edge-Fog-Analytics-New-Interface/dp/1723874108/